leofuria/paged-list/README.md

 ## Integration

 ### Manual Installation
 The Paged List SDK can be installed manually from the `.aar` file.
-The download link is available through [GitHub Packages][github.releases].
+The download link is available through [GitHub Packages][github.packages] or you can download a jar from GitHub's [release page][github.releases].

 To install the library you need to save the `.aar` file under your app module `libs` folder, for example `MyAwesomeProject/app/libs`, and include `*.aar` in application level `build.gradle` file:
 ```groovy